Table Tennis Doubles Rules Explained: How to Play Table Tennis Doubles

 In my experience, certain serves have made it difficult for me to get out of the way quickly.
 My tomahawk is a good example.
 Through training though, it will become second nature.

 If you both favor the looping style, you will need great footwork.
-The forehand loop especially takes up a lot of space.
+The forehand loop, in particular, takes up a lot of space.
 So get out of the way as soon as you have played your loop or else you could find a bat clatter into your leg!
 This happened to a friend of mine once.
 Luckily no one was hurt… except for the precious bat that is!

 Time to Get Training Doubles!

-Now that you know ping pong double rules and the strategies needed to play effectively, it’s time to hit the table.
+Now that you know table tennis doubles rules and the strategies needed to play effectively, it’s time to hit the table.

-Doubles is a great way to break up the sometimes monotonous drills we do to improve our games.
+Playing doubles is a great way to break up the sometimes monotonous drills we do to improve our performance for singles.
 It provides a fresh format, improves our analytical skills, and even improves our service accuracy.
 These are skills we can all translate back to singles, so I can’t really see a reason why you wouldn’t want to give it a go!